 logo

-Prevention Management When to roll, when to lift Using hip lifters Podcast Additional resources
+Preventing down cows Down cow equipment Managing down cows Rolling a down cow When to roll, when to lift Using hip lifters Using hip clamps Additional resources

-Getting a down cow back on her feet and returned to the herd as quickly as possible is rewarding for you and the best outcome for the cow.
+Getting a down cow back on her feet and returned to the herd quickly is the best outcome for the cow and a positive result for the farm.
+Achieving this requires correct diagnosis, early treatment, and a consistently high standard of nursing.

 Preventing down cows